Pride parade: Rural & small-towns

 Pride festivals, celebrations of LGBTQ+ identity and community, are often associated with major metropolitan areas.
 However, rural and small-town America has witnessed a flourishing of pride events in recent decades.
 While the exact number is difficult to pinpoint due to varying levels of promotion, estimates suggest that nearly half of all pride celebrations in the United States take place in towns with fewer than 50,000 residents.
 These rural pride festivals hold a special significance.
 They provide a vital space for LGBTQ+ individuals in smaller communities to connect, celebrate their identities, and find acceptance.
 In areas where isolation and discrimination can be more pronounced, pride festivals offer a sense of belonging and foster important social networks.

 Rural Pride festivals often possess a distinct character compared to their urban counterparts.
 Events tend to be smaller in scale, fostering a closer-knit atmosphere.
 Local businesses and community organizations are frequently involved, lending the celebrations a personal touch.
 Events may feature parades, drag performances, barbecues, potlucks, and line dancing.

-One rural pride event, the Borderland Pride parade, is a unique pride celebration held annually.
-It takes place in International Falls, Minnesota, United States, and concludes in Fort Frances, Ontario, Canada, making it the only Pride march to cross an international border.
-Participants gather at Smokey Bear Park in International Falls before proceeding to the Canadian Border Services Agency office.
-After crossing the border, the march concludes at Rainy Lake Square in Fort Frances, where festivities including food and entertainment take place.
+The Borderland Pride parade is a distinctive rural Pride celebration originally held each year between International Falls, Minnesota, and Fort Frances, Ontario, making it the only Pride march to cross an international border.
+Participants began the event at Smokey Bear Park in International Falls, proceeded to the Canadian Border Services Agency, and concluded at Rainy Lake Square in Fort Frances with festivities featuring food and entertainment.
+However, the cross-border parade was discontinued in 2025 due to rising safety and anxiety concerns related to U.S. policies and anti-LGBTQ+ rhetoric under the Trump administration, which made many participants, especially gender-diverse individuals, feel unsafe crossing the border.
+Since then, the event has taken place entirely within Fort Frances, Canada.